Unit Test Sessions window

 |Show Output Ctrl+P|| |

-The Coverage pane displays the code coverage tree or the hot spots view and provides the same controls and functions as Coverage Results Browser window, plus the Show coverage for selected tests button that allows viewing total coverage of particular unit test item.
+The Coverage pane displays the code coverage tree or the hot spots view and provides the same controls and functions as Coverage Results Browser window, plus the Show coverage for selected tests button that allows viewing coverage of unit tests.

 |Show Stack Trace in a new Window Ctrl+Shift+Alt+E||Opens the output of the currently selected test in a new tab of the Stack Trace Explorer window.|